I’m still working on this memoir and I’ll add/insert several more chapters when I get time.

 Wandering around the small meadow I came upon the half-eaten carcass of a deer sprawled across a fallen limb on the grassy floor.
 On its exposed viscera a mass of large gray maggots streamed side by side in perfect formation, absorbed in a frenzy of feasting and gratification.

-I thought of Patty buried deep in the earth, the body I so adored being devoured by nature — soft, sweet skin and flesh sinking back into soil.
+I thought of Patty buried deep in the earth, the body I so adored being devoured by nature — soft sweet skin and flesh sinking back into soil.

-I stood transfixed, afraid to move lest I be obliterated by one of the fiery balls (which I learned later were not hallucinations, but a real phenomena known as ball lightening).
+I stood transfixed, afraid to move lest I be obliterated by one of the fiery balls (which I learned later were not hallucinations, but a real phenomena known as “ball lightening”).

-Afraid I would be blamed for the blackout, I quickly walked east along the highway towards Nevada before finally stopping at a pullout to hitchhike.
+Afraid I would be blamed for the blackout, I quickly walked east down the highway towards Nevada before finally stopping at a pullout to hitchhike.
 It was getting late, with hardly any traffic over the mountains.
 I could see my breath in the dim moonlight.
 My clothes, still damp from the brief thunder storm, felt like they were starting to stiffen up and freeze.

 Whenever the lights of a car appeared in the distance I’d get my hopes up and compose myself before putting out a thumb — only to be let down when the car zoomed past.
 I thought of the poor soul in the parable of the good Samaritan, lying half dead on the side of the road as people passed by pretending not to see him.
 I started sending righteous anger at the passing cars receding in the distance — when seemingly out of nowhere an old 1940s pickup pulled to a stop in front of me.
 I eagerly reached out and swung the door open.